MicrosoftDocs/learn/learn-pr/azure/create-your-first-speech-to-text-app/includes/5-exercise-create-single-shot-recognition-speech-to-text-app.md

     code Program.cs
     ```

-1. Remove all the existing code and add the following `using` statements, which enables the Azure Cognitive Services Speech APIs for your application:
+1. Remove all the existing code and add the following `using` statements, which enable the Azure Cognitive Services Speech APIs for your application:

     ```csharp
     using System.Text;